davetgerrard/GenomicLayers/README.md

 __2015-09-02__:  [predictFromSequence.devFunc.R](scripts/predictFromSequence.devFunc.R) Wrote alternative to runLayerBinding() called runLayerBinding.fast() that does not apply mods in random order and re-calculate, it just does them all for a single factor at a time.
 This breaks the idea of sequential mods creating pattern matches for other factors.
 The point was to increase speed enough to see if the system could find any TSS reliably.
 I also widened the goalposts by extending the TSS to a promoter with 200bp upstream and 200bp downstream.
 I created a random set of factors and a 1-layer LayerSet (layerList) and ran optimiseFactorSet() [n.iter=1000, mut.rate=0.1, modsPerCycle=10000].
 This quickly scored above 1% and then to 3% (c.f. ~ 0.1%, previously), which is not too surprising with the widening of the targets.
 The best score achieved was 12% and the plot of scores (by iteration index) showed a step-change around iteration 700.
 Due to the stochastic nature of runLayerBinding.fast(), the set of factors does not produce the same result each time (range 3% - 12%).
 I therefore re-ran runLayerBinding.fast() 100 times without modifying the factor set, counting for each base the number of times it was marked.
 This gave a very nice set of peaks and troughs, some of the peaks being directly below TSS/promoters.
 The cor score for the summed vector and the tss vector was 12%.
 Using a threshold to divide the summed scores into bound/unbound did not help the cor score, possibly because the zeros are informative - in the test vector (HOXA cluster), one obvious pattern is the absense of prediction in the large gene desert to the left (chromosomal view) to the left of the HOXA cluster.

-LayerSet became encapsulated within LayerList (to store extra annotations) and FactorSet needs to be encapsulated to carry the optimScores table (and in future other data) returned by optimiseFactorSet() TODO.
+LayerSet became encapsulated within LayerList (to store extra annotations) and FactorSet needs to be encapsulated to carry the optimScores table (and in future other data) returned by optimiseFactorSet() __TODO__.

 Independently, I was looking at known motifs (loadMotifLibrary.XK2005.R).
 It would be better to see notes in context but here they are anyway:-
 - the random patterns are longer (mean 12.24 vs 9.9) but often have 1000s of hits in the test_sequence